spiceai/spiceai/docs/criteria/connectors/rc.md

 - [ ] A test script exists that can load TPC-H data at the [designated scale factor](#rc-release-criteria) into this connector.
 - [ ] The connector can load TPC-H at the [designated scale factor](#rc-release-criteria), and can run all queries with no [Major Bugs](../definitions.md).
 - [ ] All [Minor Bugs](../definitions.md) for TPC-H are raised as issues.
+- [ ] TPC-H queries pass with a success rate equal or greater than TPC-H execution on Datafusion.

 ##### TPC-DS